 Last year, Don Engebretson suggested in Northern Gardener’s perennial column that gardeners shear back some tall, floppy perennials.
-He wasn’t recommending judicious pinching to encourage bloom and more side growth, but rather grabbing a big ole garden shears and lopping plants off about halfway from the top in late May or June.
+He wasn’t recommending judicious pinching to encourage bloom and more side growth, but rather grabbing a big ole garden shears and shearing perennial off about halfway from the top in late May or June.

 And, it worked!
 The Russian sage I cut back in mid-June is still standing tall in October.
 It bloomed beautifully in late summer and the stems show no signs of flopping over, even as the season winds to a close.
 The same is true of the sedum, which seemed to struggle after being cut back, but recovered and now are short, squat, and full of bloom.

 Thanks for the great advice, Don!

 What’s the best garden advice you picked up this year?